EoghanDelaney/pands-project/README.md

 # 1. Run Code & Modules
 ## How to download the code?
-There are two main ways in which we can download the repository/project folder.
-The command line and a direct download from the GITHUB repository page.
+There are two ways in which we can download the repository/project folder.
+The command line and a direct download from the GITHUB repository web page.

 **Option number 1 – Download using the command line**
-1. Open the command line – seach cmd and press enter.
+1. Open the command line – search cmd on the task bar and press enter.
 2. You must navigate to the desired download location using cd followed by the file path.
 3. Once in the desired location, you can type the following command